MartinEnke/ZoundZcope_AI/backend/rag_docs/00_overviews/01_programming_tools_and_project_overview.md

 # Programming Tools, Libraries, and Project Overview

-## Programming Tools & Libraries

-This project uses a variety of Python libraries and tools chosen for their functionality, performance, and ease of integration to build a powerful AI-powered music mixing and mastering assistant.
+This project uses a variety of programming languages, tools, and Python libraries chosen for their functionality, performance, and ease of integration to build a powerful AI-powered music mixing and mastering assistant.

+---

+## Programming Languages & Tools

+### Python
+The core language used to build the backend API, audio analysis, and AI integration.

+### PyCharm
+The primary Integrated Development Environment (IDE) used for writing, debugging, and managing the Python backend code.

+### HTML
+The foundational markup language used to structure the frontend web interface.

+### CSS
+Styles the HTML, providing layout, colors, fonts, and responsive design.

+### JavaScript
+Adds interactivity to the frontend, handles user events, and communicates asynchronously with the backend API.

+---

-### Key Libraries and Their Roles
+## Key Libraries and Their Roles

-- **FastAPI**:
+### FastAPI
 Provides the web framework for building a high-performance, asynchronous backend API handling uploads, analysis, chat interactions, and export functions.

-- **SQLAlchemy**:
+### SQLAlchemy
 Manages database models, sessions, and queries, allowing structured storage of sessions, tracks, audio analyses, and AI feedback.

-- **Librosa**:
+### Librosa
 A widely used audio analysis library for feature extraction, including key detection, tempo analysis, transient detection, spectral features, and more.

-- **NumPy**:
+### NumPy
 Core numerical computing library used throughout for array operations, signal processing, and mathematical calculations.

-- **pyloudnorm**:
+### pyloudnorm
 Implements loudness measurement compliant with the LUFS standard, crucial for accurate perceived loudness estimation in audio.

-- **OpenAI SDK (`openai`)**:
+### OpenAI SDK (`openai`)
 Handles interaction with GPT models to generate AI feedback, prompts, and follow-up responses.

-- **ReportLab**:
+### ReportLab
 Used to generate PDF exports of AI feedback and presets, enabling users to save or print their mixing/mastering guidance.

-- **Dotenv**:
+### Dotenv
 Loads environment variables securely from `.env` files, including API keys and configuration.

-- **Tailwind CSS (frontend)**:
+### Tailwind CSS (frontend)
 Provides utility-first CSS styling to build a responsive and modern user interface.

+---

-### Special Notes
+## Special Notes

 - A compatibility fix for NumPy deprecated aliases (like `np.complex`) ensures smooth operation across different NumPy versions.

+---

+This comprehensive set of languages, tools, and libraries provides the foundation for the project’s architecture, enabling efficient audio processing, AI integration, and smooth user experience.

 ---